Drug Detox London & Essex

-On admission to our Lighthouse detox and rehab clinic, you will be fully assessed by our doctor or psychiatrist, who will comprehensively examine every aspect of you, medically and mentally.
+On admission to our Lighthouse drug detox clinic, you will be fully assessed by our doctor or psychiatrist, who will comprehensively examine every aspect of you, medically and mentally.
 If a drug dependence is established, then the doctor will then prescribe an appropriate medical detox regime that will be administered with your consent.

-You will start off initially on a high dose of detox medication and over the days ahead, be weaned off of it at a comfortable pace.
+You will start off initially on a high dose of detox medication and over the days ahead, be weaned off it at a comfortable pace.
 Whilst you are detoxing you will receive ongoing support from our counsellors and therapists, as well as regular reviews with our doctor and psychiatrist.

-Ensure you withdraw from a drug dependence safely
+- Ensure you withdraw from a drug dependence safely

-Reduce withdrawal symptoms
+- Reduce withdrawal symptoms

-Reduce drug cravings
+- Reduce drug cravings

-Ensure to complete your detox and leave our rehab drug free
+- Ensure to complete your detox and leave our rehab drug-free

 If at any point you are struggling with your detox, your detox regime will promptly be reviewed by our doctor, and adjusted where necessary.